cloudflare/cloudflare-docs/products/pages/src/content/platform/git-integration.md

 pcx-content-type: concept
 ---

-# GitHub integration
+# Git integration

-Cloudflare supports connecting Cloudflare Pages to your GitHub repositories to look for new changes to your project.
+Cloudflare supports connecting Cloudflare Pages to your GitHub and GitLab repositories to look for new changes to your project.

 ## Custom branches